Doctors Note Logo

 ✅ Evaluate Your Symptoms

-If you're not sure whether what you're experiencing is a normal cold or something that needs attention, try Ubie's free AI-powered Common Cold (Upper Respiratory Tract Infection) symptom checker to get personalized guidance based on your specific symptoms in just a few minutes.
+If you're not sure whether your lingering symptoms are part of a normal recovery or something that needs medical attention, you can use Ubie's free AI-powered symptom checker for Common Cold (Upper Respiratory Tract Infection) to get personalized guidance based on what you're experiencing in just a few minutes.

 When to Speak to a Doctor